 Under the terms of the new agreement, GSK will have worldwide rights to commercialize the candidate vaccines.
-We will receive an upfront payment of $\notin$ 400 million and may receive up to an additional $\notin$ 1.05 billion in development, regulatory and sales milestones and tiered royalties in the high single digit to low teens range.
+We received an upfront payment of $\notin$ 400 million in August 2024 and may receive up to an additional $\notin$ 1.05 billion in development, regulatory and sales milestones and tiered royalties in the high single digit to low teens range.